Enterprise Recon 2.6.1

 - New Scan page.

 How To Start A Scan

 - Log in to the ER2 Web Console.

 - Navigate to the Select Locations page by clicking on:

 - the New Scan button in the

 Scans > Schedule Manager page.

 On the Select Locations page, select Targets to scan from the list of Targets and click Next.To add Targets not listed in Select Locations, see Add Targets.From ER 2.0.21, you can browse and select the contents of Targets listed in Select Locations to add as scan locations.
 For details, see Probe Targets.

-- On the Select Data Types page, select the Data Types to be included in your scan and click Next.
-See Data Type Profiles.
+- On the Select Data Types page, select the Data Type Profiles to be included in your scan and click Next.

-- Review the details of the scan schedule, and click Start Scan to start the scan.
+- On the Confirm Details page, review the details of the scan schedule, and click Start Scan to start the scan.
 Otherwise, click Back to modify the scan schedule settings.